palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 then some thread must already be scheduled to perform the unlock, and once it does the token must be in the relevant set (and again must be visible, because we synchronize on the set lock).

 To avoid issues with starving unlocks, we use a fair lock scheme.
-This may have lower throughput than an unfair lock, but we deemed it necessary as 'readers' (committing transactions) far exceed 'writers' (the unlocking thread).
+Once the unlocking thread attempts to acquire the set lock, enqueues that are still running may finish, but fresh calls to enqueue will only be able to acquire the set lock after the unlocking thread has acquired and released it.
+This may have lower throughput than an unfair lock, but we deemed it necessary as 'readers' (committing transactions) far exceed 'writers' (the unlocking thread) - otherwise, the unlocking thread might be starved of the lock.

 ### TimeLock Failures